 Community Equity Program

-The Community Equity Liaison program is committed to supporting O'ahu’s economic growth by enhancing access to government services for immigrant and underserved communities on Oʻahu.
+The Community Equity Liaison program is committed to supporting O'ahu’s economic growth by enhancing access to government services for our communities on Oʻahu.

 The program’s mission is to serve as a bridge to essential resources and networks, empowering communities to succeed.
 We achieve this by fostering stronger community partnerships and civic engagement, creating pathways for economic mobility through education and career development, promoting language access, and improving digital literacy.